tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 If the above does not solve your problem, please contact Tencent Cloud technical support.

 [](id:que41)
-### I configured HTTPS for my playback domain, but why did playback fail?
+### I configured HTTPS for my playback domain, so why did playback fail?
 Check the following:
 - Make sure you have uploaded a certificate.
 - Check your certificate upload time.
-After configuring HTTPS, please wait two hours before accessing the domain.
+After configuring HTTPS, please wait about two hours before accessing the domain.

 >?
 If the above does not solve your problem, try using the [self-diagnosis tool](https://console.cloud.tencent.com/live/tools/selfcheck) of the CSS console to identify the issue.
 For detailed directions, see [Self-Diagnosis](https://intl.cloud.tencent.com/document/product/267/39467).